Democratic Progressive Party: Ideology and policies

-The DPP's political position is center-left, but it is also specified as centrist or left-wing.
+The DPP's political stance is described as centrist, centre-left, or left-wing.
+It is also sometimes described as "right-wing" by pro-China media outlets owing to its anti-CCP stance, but this has no bearing on DPP's actual ideology; Jacobin, a left-wing socialist magazine in the United States, has referred to the DPP as "centre-left" and mentioned it as part of "Taiwanese Left".

 The DPP is generally described as progressive.
-It has also been described as liberal, as well as social democratic.
+It has also been described as liberal, social liberal, as well as social democratic.
 The party takes a Taiwanese nationalist position, advocating for strengthening Taiwanese identity; the party opposes the KMT and mainland China's pan-Chinese nationalism, and criticizes China's claims of sovereignty over Taiwan as 'colonialism' or 'imperialism'.
-The party also defines its own identity as an "anti-communist" in the context of opposition to the PRC and united front.
+The party also defines its own identity as an "anti-communist" or "anti-imperialist" in the context of opposition to the PRC and united front.

 Programs supported by the party include moderate social welfare policies involving the rights of women, senior citizens, children, young people, labor, minorities, indigenous peoples, farmers, and other disadvantaged sectors of the society.
 Furthermore, its platform includes a legal and political order based on human rights and democracy; balanced economic and financial administration; fair and open social welfare; educational and cultural reform; and, independent defense and peaceful foreign policy with closer ties to the United States and Japan.
 The party is socially liberal and has a progressive stance that includes support for gender equality and same-sex marriage under Tsai's leadership, and also has a conservative base that includes support from the Presbyterian Church in Taiwan.

+The party also made transitional justice a core legislative and political goal, passing laws that mandated the formation of an independent Transitional Justice Commission to address legacies from the authoritarian era under the Kuomintang, and promoted the removal or renaming of public symbols, memorials, and spaces that commemorated the authoritarian leader Chiang Kai-shek.